Chinotek/SCM-Starter/README.md

 ## Mechanics
 - A user and the dealer will role a die and whoever scores a higher number wins.
 Winning doubles the balance while losing halfs the balance.
-- Staring Balance: 10 ETH
-- Can only deposit 10 ETH at a time

 ## Setup
 1. Install dependencies with